ryantd42/NY-Legislative-Git/2023/A794A-2023/bill.md

   ___________

- Introduced by M. of A. HUNTER -- read once and referred to the Committee on Corporations, Authorities and Commissions
+ Introduced by M. of A. HUNTER -- read once and referred to the Committee on  Corporations, Authorities and Commissions -- committee discharged, bill amended, ordered reprinted as amended  and  recommitted  to  said committee

  AN  ACT to amend the public authorities law, in relation to establishing the zero-emission industrial trucks grant program

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: